JLSteenwyk/BioKIT/docs/frequently_asked_questions/index.rst

 ^^^^^

-**I would like to request a feature in PhyKIT, how do I do so?**
+**I would like to request a feature in BioKIT, how do I do so?**

 Please contact the main software developer via `email <https://jlsteenwyk.com/contact.html>`_ or `twitter <https://twitter.com/jlsteenwyk>`_.

 |

-**I am having trouble install PhyKIT, what should I do?**
+**I am having trouble install BioKIT, what should I do?**

-Please try installing PhyKIT using a virtual environment as directed in the installation instructions.
+Please try installing BioKIT using a virtual environment as directed in the installation instructions.
 If you are still running into issues after installing in a virtual environment, please contact the main software developer via `email <https://jlsteenwyk.com/contact.html>`_ or `twitter <https://twitter.com/jlsteenwyk>`_.